WebAssembly/design/JS.md

 is not empty and `Type(importObject)` is not Object, a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror) is thrown.

+Note: Imported JavaScript functions are wrapped as [host function](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L9) values in the following algorithm.
+For the purpose of the algorithm, a _new_ [host function](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L9) value is always generated fresh and considered distinct from any other previously created host function value, including those wrapping the same JavaScript function object.
+Consequently, two [closure](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L7) values are considered equal if and only if:

+* Either they are both WebAssembly functions for the same instance and referring to the same function definition.
+* Or they are the same host function value.

 Let `funcs`, `memories` and `tables` be initially-empty lists of callable JavaScript objects, `WebAssembly.Memory` objects and `WebAssembly.Table` objects, respectively.

 Let `imports` be an initially-empty list of [`external`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L11) values.